Amart85/ai-conversational/Instructions/integrate-pva-bot.md

 > [!IMPORTANT]
 > Power Virtual Agents access is limited to work and school email addresses.
 You can sign up with one of those addresses for a trial at the [Power Virtual Agents](https://powervirtualagents.microsoft.com/) landing page if you don't have access already.
 Personal email addresses are not allowed for trials at this time.

-## Clone the repo
+## Download bot .zip

-To get the bot and supporting files you'll use for this exercise, you'll need to clone the repo.
+To get the bot you'll use for this exercise, you'll need to download the bot you'll then import into Power Apps.

-1. Start Visual Studio Code.
-2. Open the palette (SHIFT+CTRL+P) and run a Git: Clone command to clone the https://github.com/MicrosoftLearning/ai-conversational repository to a local folder (it doesn't matter which folder).
-3. When the repository has been cloned, open the folder in Visual Studio Code, and show the folder in File Explorer.
+1. [Download the bot](https://aka.ms/ai102pvabot) from the Github repository.
+You'll need this `.zip' to import your bot later.

 ## Import your bot